Vesicoureteral Reflux

 How It’s Diagnosed

-Periodic observation may be all that’s recommended with mild VUR.
-If symptoms associated with vesicoureteral reflux are more severe, antibiotics are usually prescribed.
-Children with VUR may be given lower doses of antibiotics when they don’t have an active urinary tract infection to prevent UTIs.
+Periodic observation may be recommended for mild VUR.
+If symptoms become more severe, antibiotics are usually prescribed.
+Children may receive low-dose antibiotics even when no infection is present to prevent recurring UTIs.

 If the condition develops in older children, the most noticeable symptom may be bedwetting (nocturnal enuresis).
 Should a pediatrician rule out common causes of bedwetting, a referral may be made to a urologist to thoroughly examine the urinary tract, connecting tubes, and kidneys for signs of vesicoureteral reflux.